HDPE - High Density Polyethylene

 - Inadequate for products sensitive to oxidation or those products which contain solvents

-High Density Polyethylene is the most widely used resin for extrusion blown plastic bottles.
+High Density Polyethylene is the most widely used resin for extruding blown plastic bottles.
 HDPE is economical, impact resistant, and provides a good moisture barrier.
-It is compatible with a wide range of products including acid concentrates and some caustics, but is not compatible with solvents.
+It is compatible with many products, including acid concentrates and some caustics, but not with solvents.
 HDPE is naturally translucent and flexible.
-The addition of color will make HDPE opaque although not glossy.
-HDPE offers good protection at below freezing temperatures, but must not be used with products filled at over 145°F or products requiring a hermetic seal.
+The addition of color will make HDPE opaque, although not glossy.
+HDPE offers protection at below-freezing temperatures but must not be used with products filled at over 145°F or products requiring a hermetic seal.